hineso11/kafka-gitops/README.md

       value: schemas/client-created/value.proto
 ```

+The Kafka File declares the desired state of your Kafka cluster and the tool
+will attempt to reconcile to this.
+It will error if any of the changes
+aren't compatible.

 ### Getting Started
 Initialise a Kafka File called `kafka.yaml` in your project according to the
 above specification.